odethier-ulb/mtSVG/README.md

   --font FONT           The font to use
-  --output OUTPUT       The path of the output to create --circular            Draw a circular representation (for --gff only)
+  --output OUTPUT       The path of the output to create --circular            Draw a circular representation (for --gff only) --skip                Comma-separated list of gene name prefixes (without space) to skip.
+                        For instance "--skip trn,at" will not draw tRNA and ATP synthase genes.
 ```

 ## Usages